Gaming the System: Money Laundering Through Online Games

 Yet online games are not regulated, which means there are no clear expectations of what game operators can or should do to identify criminal activity.
 For instance, while they could conceivably monitor changes in gaming patterns or IP use to identify accounts surreptitiously transferred from one user to another, whether doing so would be necessary or proportionate is subject to debate – a debate that is not yet happening.

-So far, governments have confined their examination of in-game transactions to consumer protection and/or gambling issues arising from ‘loot boxes’, including inquiries by the , the and the , as well as papers published by various state authorities in , and , among others.
+So far, governments have confined their examination of in-game transactions to consumer protection and/or gambling issues arising from ‘loot boxes’, including inquiries by the US Federal Trade Commission, the Parliament of Australia and the UK Parliament, as well as papers published by various state authorities in Belgium, France and the Netherlands, among others.

 Important as these matters are, possible criminal abuse of online games also deserves attention.
 Although subjecting online games to AML/CTF regulation absent further evidence would be a step too far, governments should engage with the industry to clarify expectations in relation to the identification of criminal conduct and its reporting.
 In the absence of an industry regulator, one of the issues governments will need to resolve is who exactly should drive that conversation.